bansal/folder/README.md

+> [!Note]
+> Folder is no longer actively maintained and is not recommended for production use.
+Use it at your own risk.

 # Folder

 An open-source, serverless **Digital Asset Management (DAM)** software that helps you **store, organize, and share** files and folders.
 With **Folder**, you can securely share files, manage permissions, and even publish folders as a static website.